ibm-cloud-docs/vpc/file_storage_vpc_about.md

 The following limitations apply to this release of {{site.data.keyword.filestorage_vpc_short}}.

 * Previous profiles are not supported when you provision a file share.
 New file shares must use the `dp2` or the `rfs` profile.
-However, earlier version file shares can continue to use their profiles.
+However, earlier version file shares can continue to use their profiles until 06 May 2027.
+[Update the file share profile](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#fs-update-profile-ui) to `dp2` by that date to avoid service disruption and data loss.
 * Restricting file share access to specific virtual server instances and data encryption in transit is available only for shares that are based on the `dp2` or the `rfs` profile.
 * Windows operating systems are not supported.
 * The minimum capacity of a zonal file share is 10 GB.
 The minimum capacity of a regional file share is 1 GB.